coffe peru

 What is Peruvian coffee?

-Peruvian coffee beans have exciting flavor profiles that can vary greatly in intensity, flavors, and tones according to the region where they were cultivated.
-But in general, the coffee in Peru has a light body, medium to medium acidity, and deep color.
-These characteristics combined with the great biodiversity in Peru and the different altitudinal floors result in an explosion of different textures and aromas.
-Therefore, to the question, Is Peru coffee good?
-We can tell you that it is simply delicious.
+Peruvian coffee beans have exciting flavor profiles that vary significantly in intensity, flavors, and tones according to the region where they were cultivated.
+But in general, Peruvian coffee has a light body, medium to medium acidity, and deep color.
+These characteristics, combined with biodiversity in Peru and the different altitudes, result in an explosion of different textures and aromas.

 History